maxlk96/vatfsp/README.md

 - Filter by airport ICAO code (default: ESGG)
 - SVG-based flight strip template
 - Modern UI with Vue 3 and Vuetify

+## Measurements

+This creates strips that fold along the middle, resulting in 29 x 167 mm strips (on my model)

 ## Prerequisites